cuba travel checklist

 THIS POST MAY CONTAIN COMPENSATED AND AFFILIATE LINKS.
 MORE INFORMATION IN OUR DISCLAIMER

-Get yourself a Cuban Tourist Card before you go to Cuba
+Get yourself a Cuban eVisa before you go to Cuba

-The DViajeros form is a pre-departure form required by the Cuban Government, it is IN ADDITION to the Cuban Tourist Card and you can ONLY complete it in the three days prior to your departure.
+The DViajeros form is a pre-departure form required by the Cuban Government, it is IN ADDITION to the Cuban eVisa or Tourist Card and you can ONLY complete it in the SEVEN days prior to your departure.
 You can see what you need to complete here = https://dviajeros.mitrans.gob.cu/inicio

 If you’re a US Citizen traveling to Cuba there are special rules